 Each picture is a representation.
-They represent things: a ventilation tube, a staircases, a blinds, a ventilator, an airplane, a chimney, a bus… The things stand in isolation with the picture, detached from any context.
+They represent things: a ventilation tube, staircases, blinds, a ventilator, an airplane, a chimney, a bus… The things stand in isolation from the picture, detached from any context.
 These are unspectacular things, in unspectacular stages, and that is precisely why they become spectacular in the picture: they become noteworthy.
 Han Feng is not interested in the thing, the object as such, he is interested in the thing and the object in the picture and as a picture.
 The same thingness also characterizes the pictures as pictures, which are both things and signs, they are not frames, and they appear “unfinished”, emphasizing the fact that they are the result of a production process.
-They are mounted canvas which make the folds and the small sides on the massive wooden frame visible and capable of being experienced.
+They are mounted canvas that makes the folds and the small sides on the massive wooden frame visible and capable of being experienced.
 The artist produces everything himself: handicraft.
-He chooses a canvas which knobbly structure emphasizes the materiality of the ground on which the lucid painting is layered.
+He chooses a canvas which a knobbly structure that emphasizes the materiality of the ground on which the lucid painting is layered.
 The tactility of such surfaces affection can immediately be felt.
-Together with the thingness of the picture it conveys a stability of the picture of the canvas, giving the impression that the pictures are lit from behind-an arrangement which Feng stages deliberately for some of his objects in space: objects with the effect of pictures that have entered space.
+Together with the thingness of the picture, it conveys stability of the picture of the canvas, giving the impression that the pictures are lit from the behind-an arrangement which Feng stages deliberately for some of his objects in space: objects with the effect of pictures that have entered space.
 (Jorg Huber)